‘Redacted Homestead’ installation scale model

 Phase I – Unnatural Silence: A sensory core installation confronting the sound of progress, built from charred wood, chain-link fencing, and redacted landscapes.

-Phase II – (Yet to be titled): An expanded architectural and sonic response, with interactive installations.
+Phase II – (To be titled): An expanded installation with scent components.

 This trajectory ensures that the work continues to evolve across spaces, audiences, and time without becoming predictable.